xemul/cylang/README.md

 `_` it's one the service symbols.
 These are

 * `_` -- a cursor.
-This is a symbol that refers to the current element in the list loop, list map or list filter command (see below)
+This is a symbol that refers to the current element in the loop, map/filter and swap commands (see below)

 * `_-` and `_+` -- false and true constants respectively